 addition to long-term monitoring at the baseline and regional stations,

-the aerosol group participates in short term field campaigns to
+the aerosol group occasionally participates in short term field campaigns to

-Data from the aerosol monitoring stations are updated daily.
+Data from the aerosol monitoring stations are updated several times a day.
 Web plots of raw measurement and instrument monitoring data allow GMD staff to review current station operations.